jarad/MWBDSSworkshop/README.md

 At the command prompt (`>`) in the Console window of R, copy-paste the following code.
 This will download and install a number of packages that we will need and create vignettes (this could take a while).

     install.packages("devtools")
-    devtools::install_github("jarad/ISDSWorkshop", build_vignettes=TRUE)
+    devtools::install_github("jarad/ISDSWorkshop")

+If asked to create a `personal library`, please say `yes`.

-The "creating vignettes" step will take a little while.
+The "creating vignettes..." step will take a little while.
 Please let me know if this does not work for you.

 ### Exit R